TylerLu/EDUGraphAPI-PHP/README.md

 **Data Access**

-[Eloquent](https://laravel.com/docs/5.4/eloquent) is used to access data stored in the SQLite database.
+[Eloquent](https://laravel.com/docs/5.4/eloquent) is used to access data stored in the MySQL database.

 The tables used in this demo: